Introduction -Corporation Tax (UK)

 Notably, the `fiscal year’ may differ from your company’s accounting year.
 If the CT rates have changed following a budget, you will apportion your profits accordingly.
 This means the profits will be apportioned on the HMRC Corporation Tax return between the company tax years.
 As a result, the profits will be taxable in the company CT return, partially at different rates.

-Company Tax return guide 2023
+Company Tax return guide 2023 & what else to consider

 Your company year-end